 - In the Configure webhook notifications for … dialog, add the HTTP source URL as valid domain and click Add Domain.

 - Click Take Me There to verify ownership of the URL at Google’s webmaster central page.
 You are taken to the Google’s Webmaster Central interface to verify the URL.

 - Click Add Property in the Webmaster Central site and add the HTTP Source URL.

-Have an Access Key and ID.
+Later an Access Key and ID.
 Save them because you will need them later.